MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

     >
     >For button and hyperlink elements, two configurations are required: name and url.
 Both configurations must be bound to a view column.

-Disable the toggle switch next to any element you do not wish to include.
+Disable the toggle switch next to any element you don't wish to include.

 You can rearrange each element's position by selecting the icon to the left of the toggle switch and dragging the element to the desired position.